Azure/k8s-infra/hack/generator/spec/case-study-fixed-storage-version.md

 ## Storage Conversion

-Our original API version now needs to implement the [Convertible](https://book.kubebuilder.io/multiversion-tutorial/conversion.html) interface to allow conversion to and from the storage version:
+We need to implement the [Convertible](https://book.kubebuilder.io/multiversion-tutorial/conversion.html) interface to allow conversion to and from the storage version:

 ``` go
 package v20110101